 Address: Fort Firkas, Akti Koundourioti, 73136 Chania, Crete

-3 Archaeological Museum
+6. Archaeological Museum of Chania

 Chania's history dates back millennia to somewhere around 2200 BC, when the Minoans founded the ancient city-state of Kydonia on this same spot.
 Housed in the Gothic Church of San Francesco, a light and airy vaulted space (built by the Venetians and later used as a mosque by Turks), this museum holds archeological finds from western Crete dating from Neolithic times through to the Roman era.

 Address: 21 Halidon Street, 73136 Chania, Crete